iolab-uniud/Theoretical-Lower-Bounds-for-a-Parallel-Batch-Scheduling-Problem/README.md

 ## Relevant Resources

-Additional material related to the parallel batch scheduling problem (OSP) can be found at the following links:
+Additional material related to the oven scheduling problem (OSP) can be found at the following links:

 - **Command-Line Interface (CLI) for the OSP problem**:
   Includes a lower bound calculator and other functionalities for solving OSP problems.